Ramdan Rosli

 Mohd Ramdan bin Mohd Rosli (born 24 January 1996) is a Malaysian professional motorcycle racer.
 He races in the Asia Road Race SS600 Championship, aboard a Yamaha YZF-R6.
-He has previously competed in the FIM CEV Moto3 Junior World Championship and the FIM CEV Moto2 European Championship.
+He has previously competed in the FIM CEV Moto3 Junior World Championship, the FIM CEV Moto2 European Championship and the Malaysian Cub Prix where he was the 2010 CP115 clas champion.